-By creating a habit of meeting together in community, the church members give way for spiritual formation to happen.
+By meeting together in community on a consistent weekly basis, church members are are spiritually formed and transformed more into the image of Christ.
 Carl Trueman emphasizes that community shapes the moral consciousness of individuals, and he argues that the church should thrive to be a real physical community that deals with real physical struggles.
 As long as the church is here on earth, the members of the church will deal with sins that are either individual or communal sins that need addressing and correcting.
 Bonhoeffer says, “only that fellowship which faces such disillusionment, with all its unhappy and ugly aspects, begins to be what it should be in God’s sight, begins to grasp in faith the promise that is giving to it.”
 Only through fellowship, the church fully experiences their journey of sanctification and looks forward to their glorification.
 Therefore, meeting together is a habit that must not be neglected.
 The sanctification of the body is the importance of the command found in Hebrews10:25.
 The spiritual war against sin cannot be fought in isolation, but rather, it needs to be fought alongside a strong spiritual community.

 Humans as Embodied Beings Made for Community